shimaore/spicy-action-user/vm-auth.coffee.md

 Ensure all parameters are present

-        unless number? and number_domain? and pin?
+        unless number? and number_domain? and pin?  and typeof number is 'string' and
+            typeof number_domain is 'string' and
+            typeof pin is 'string'
           @res.status 400
           @json error:'Invalid parameters'
           return